getgauge/documentation/user/advanced_readings/execution_types/parallel_execution.md

 ````
 This creates four parallel execution streams.

-**Note:** The number of streams should be specified depending on number of CPU cores available on the machine, beyond which it affects the performance of the system.
+**Note:** The number of streams should be specified depending on number of CPU cores available on the machine, beyond which it could lead to undesirable results.

 ## Run your test suite with lazy assignment of tests
 This features allows you to dynamically allocate your specs to streams during execution instead of at the start of execution.